lemoncheesecake/lemoncheesecake/README.md

 ```
 - fixture teardown can be implemented using yield to initially return the fixture value and then to de-initialize the fixture
 - a fixture can use fixtures as parameters
-- when a fixture uses an other fixture, the scope level compatibility must be respected: for example: a `test` scoped fixture can use a `session` scoped fixture, but the opposite is not true
+- when a fixture uses an other fixture, the scope level compatibility must be respected: for example, a `test` scoped fixture can use a `session` scoped fixture, but the opposite is not true

 Lemoncheesecake provides several special builtin fixtures:
 - `cli_args` is the object returned by `parse_args` of the `argparse` module that contains the actual CLI arguments; this fixture can be used to access custom command line arguments previously setup by the function by `CLI_EXTRA_ARGS` in the lemoncheesecake project file